Navigation

 • after-sales service and technical assistance

+The contract notice must indicate that the MEAT criterion will be used to award the contract.
 The details of the individual award criteria should be stated in the contract notice and must be stated in the contract documentation.